jbutcher21/aiclass/docs/senzing_entity_specification.md

 Performance note:
 - Payload increases storage and I/O. Include only when it materially improves downstream understanding.
 On very large systems, evaluate impact before enabling broadly.
-- If you do decide to include them, keep them minimal and only include what helps a human understand matches.
+- If you do decide to include them, keep them minimal and only include what helps a human understand matches or an algorithm to triage them.
 - You may decide to map a few during a proof of concept while you are analyzing matches and then remove them when you go to production.

 # Examples of Senzing JSON